ukatech/jsstp-lib/docs/README_EN.md

 #### Notes on importing

-In past versions we have recommended importing jsstp like this
+In past versions we have recommended importing jsstp like this:

 ```javascript
 var jsstp=await import("jsstp").then(m=>m.jsstp).
 ```

-In versions after v2.0.2.0, using `var jsstp=await import("jsstp").then(m=>m.jsstp)` causes threads to go into a dead loop, taking up a lot of cpu until the user leaves the page or closes the process
+In versions after v2.0.2.0, using `var jsstp=await import("jsstp").then(m=>m.jsstp)` causes threads to go into a dead loop, taking up a lot of CPU until the user leaves the page or closes the process.
-The reason for this is that from v2.0.2.0 onwards, jsstp can be waited on just like `Promise` and its parsed result will be itself, which causes `await jsstp` to get stuck in a dead loop.
+The reason for this is that from v2.0.2.0 onwards, jsstp can be waited on just like `Promise`, and its parsed result will be itself.
+This causes `await jsstp` to get stuck in a dead loop.
-Let's try `var {jsstp}=await import("jsstp");`!
+Try `var {jsstp}=await import("jsstp");` instead!

 #### npm